 At Exapta, our goal is to make no till farming easier and more profitable.
 We help farmers all across the world achieve this by making add-ons, attachments, parts and equipment that are easy to install, durable, and effective.

-But there are simple, cost-effective ways to improve crop yields, which, in challenging years, can mean difference between making money and losing money.
-And in good years, well, it’s still great to get some extra cash out of your crops!
+But there are simple, cost-effective ways to improve crop yields, which, in challenging years, can mean the difference between making money and losing money.
+And in good years, well, it is still great to get some extra cash out of your crops!

-When it comes to no till seeding, it’s all about the seed placement, and the products that we design and manufacture help create the best conditions for seeds and seedlings, for all types of crops, under some of the toughest conditions in farming.
+When it comes to no till seeding, it is all about seed placement, and the products that we design and manufacture help create the best conditions for seeds and seedlings, for all types of crops, under some of the toughest conditions in farming.

-It would be nice if you could do your no till planting when the soil wasn’t too dry or too wet, not too hard or too soft.
+It would be nice if you could do your no till planting when the soil was not too dry or too wet, not too hard or too soft.
 And if Mother Nature would simply cooperate throughout the season, delivering just the right amount of rain and sun, at just the right times, well, that would be fantastic, too!

-But since ideal conditions rarely, if ever, exist in farming, we’ve designed our products to compensate for Mother Nature’s inconsistencies.
+But since ideal conditions rarely, if ever, exist in farming, we’ve designed our products to compensate for Mother Nature’s abundance of inconsistencies.

 Consistent seed furrows, at uniform depths, with the seeds nicely embedded in the bottom of the furrow, and loose soil covering the seed…well, that’s what we lie awake at night thinking about!
 And then we wake up in the morning, ready to teach farmers how to use our products, ready to invent new parts and equipment that will continue to improve no till farming.

-Founded in 1998, we’re based in Salina, Kansas, and we have more than 100 no till products that we can ship worldwide.
+Founded in 1998, we’re based in McPherson, Kansas, and we have over 100 no till products that we can ship out worldwide.
 These add-ons, attachments, parts, and equipment can be used on John Deere, Kinze, AGCO-White, Great Plains, Case IH, Monosem, and other brands of farming machinery.